 If you believe you have SIBO, work with an integrative medicine practitioner to complete a SIBO breath test.
 Breath testing measures both hydrogen and methane—two gases that are produced by overgrowth of bacteria in your small intestine.
 So if the test detects an abnormal elevation of gases, you can be quite certain that your small intestine is harboring excess bacteria.

-The test requires you to drink a sugar solution after completing a one-to-two-day preparatory diet.
+The test requires you to drink a lactulose or glucose solution after completing a one day preparatory diet.
 (The diet eliminates foods that would fuel the bacteria, ensuring that the test measures a reaction to the sugar solution alone.)
 The good news is, this test can be done in the comfort and privacy of your own home.

 What Are Your SIBO Treatment Options?

 Once you have a confirmed SIBO diagnosis, there are many treatment options for you to consider.
 These are recommendations that I have found helpful, but please work with your doctor for more specialized treatment options.
-For my patients, I recommend a 4-pronged approach:
+For my patients, I recommend the following approach:

-- First, eliminate excess small intestine bacteria with a 2 to 4-week course of anti-microbial herbs and/or antibiotics.
-My preferred treatment is herbal, and I rotate a combination of herbs such as garlic, berberine containing herbs (goldenseal, oregon grape, coptis), olive leaf, Pau D’Arco, wormwood, black walnut, and oregano oil.
+- Eliminate excess small intestine bacteria with a 2- to 4-week course of antimicrobial herbs and/or antibiotics.
+My preferred treatment is herbal, and I rotate a combination of herbs such as garlic, berberine-containing herbs (goldenseal, oregon grape, coptis), olive leaf, Pau D’Arco, wormwood, black walnut, and oregano oil.

-- If patients prefer to take antibiotics I will prescribe Xifaxan (Rifaximin) for hydrogen dominant SIBO, or Xifaxan and neomycin for methane dominant SIBO.
+- If patients prefer to take antibiotics, I will prescribe Xifaxan (Rifaximin) for hydrogen dominant SIBO, or Xifaxan and neomycin for methane dominant SIBO.
 Xifaxan is a very expensive medication, however, and insurance may not cover it.
-Research shows a 50% failure rate with Xifaxan, so multiple rounds are often required particularly if the next three prongs are neglected.
+Research shows a 50% failure rate with Xifaxan, so multiple rounds are often required, particularly if the next three steps are neglected.

 - Next, introduce (and stick to) a specific diet that restricts foods known to fuel small intestine bacteria.
 I highly recommend a SIBO diet developed by one of my colleagues, Dr. Allison Siebecker.
 Visit www.siboinfo.com/diet for complete details.
-Some patients prefer to follow the Specific Carbohydrate Diet (SCD).
-Everyone will benefit from consuming more bitter foods like arugula, or dandelion greens.
-Bitter foods stimulate the gallbladder, and help to “prime” the digestive tract.
+Some patients prefer to follow the Low FODMAP or Specific Carbohydrate Diet (SCD).
+Everyone will benefit from consuming more bitter foods like arugula or dandelion greens.
+Bitter foods stimulate the gallbladder and help to “prime” the digestive tract.
 These diets are for short term use only as they restrict healthy fibers needed for proper gut function.

 - Support your body’s natural function of sweeping bacteria through, and out of, your small intestine.
 This function is performed through a mechanism called the migrating motor complex (MMC), and I’ve found that certain medicines called pro-kinetic agents encourage strong MMC function.
-My favorite pro-kinetic agent is low dose naltrexone (LDN), because it also has helpful anti-inflammatory benefits.
+My favorite pro-kinetic agent is low-dose naltrexone (LDN) because it also has helpful anti-inflammatory benefits.
 Prucalopride (Motegrity) is another pharmaceutical available that is a very effective pro-kinetic agent.
 Other herbal pro-kinetic agents to consider are iberogast, which is a bitter herbal formula, and ginger.

-- Finally, to help prevent the recurrence of SIBO, I recommend specific nutrients to help nourish and fortify your gut, including hydrochloric acid (HCL) taken with meals, bitter herbals, and pancreatic enzymes.
+- Finally, to help prevent the recurrence of SIBO, take specific nutrients to help nourish and fortify your gut, including hydrochloric acid (HCL) taken with meals (not indicative for everyone), bitter herbals, and pancreatic enzymes.
 You can also add glutamine, zinc carnosine, turmeric and colostrum for extra GI support.
-Probiotics can be helpful as well, but make sure to select a formula without prebiotics, like FOS or inulin, because prebiotics actually feed bacteria and can increase the risk of SIBO recurrence.
+Probiotics can be helpful as well, but make sure to select a formula without prebiotics like FOS or inulin because prebiotics actually feed bacteria and can increase the risk of SIBO recurrence.